Ubuntu 12, 13 & 14 Chinese Setup

 Ubuntu 12.04 LTS (Precise Pangolin) & 12.10 (Quantal Quetzal)

-Installing Chinese fonts and input methods in Ubuntu 12 or 13 is very similar to my instructions for recent versions, but you'll notice some differences in these screen shots.
+Installing Chinese fonts and input methods in Ubuntu 12, 13, and 14 is very similar to my instructions for recent versions, but you'll notice some differences in these screen shots.

 At the installation Welcome screen you will be asked to pick a display language, as shown on the right here. --->